h0mbre/h0mbre.github.io/_posts/2019-12-20-Image_Based_C2_PoC.md

 ---

 ## Introduction
-In mid-November I decided to try and start a project that would be both fun and educational.
+In late-November I decided to try and start a project that would be both fun and educational.
 I settled on trying to come up with a somewhat creative C2 channel proof-of-concept that involved steganography and a somewhat trusted domain instead of bespoke infrastructure.
 I don't know much about Red Teaming, this will become apparent as you read this post.
 I'm mostly going off of high-level concepts I've gathered from passively consuming red teaming material that has passed over my Twitter timeline.
 I know there are agents/implants in networks that need to be tasked and that need to stealthily send data back to a C2 server.
 That's about it, folks!

 I started by looking at open-source C2 channel concepts that involved trusted web applications or domains and found quite a few awesome projects, such as: [Slackor](https://github.com/Coalfire-Research/Slackor), [gcat](https://github.com/byt3bl33d3r/gcat), and [twittor](https://github.com/PaulSec/twittor).